aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 3. **First Item Purchased by Each Customer**

    - **Problem Statement:** Identify the first item each customer purchased.
-   - **Business Purpose:** Knowing the first purchase can help in understanding initial customer preferences and designing onboarding offers or promotions.
    - **SQL Functions and Steps:**
      - **ROW_NUMBER()**: Assign a rank to each purchase by date for each customer.
      - **JOIN**: Combine sales and menu tables to get product information.